 Kompozy handles the cross-platform reformatting and scheduling that breaks the YouTuber repurposing workflow first.
 The Persona Brief preserves channel voice across Shorts, TikTok, Reels, and LinkedIn — important for established channels where audience has clear expectations of tone.

-Starter at $99/mo handles a 1-video-per-week solo channel; Pro at $299 covers 2-video-per-week or multi-format channels; Agency at $799 fits networks and multi-channel operations.
+Creator at $49/mo handles a 1-video-per-week solo channel; Pro at $299 covers 2-video-per-week or multi-format channels; Enterprise (custom) fits networks and multi-channel operations.
 Kompozy does not replace your editor, your thumbnail designer, or your on-camera presence — but it removes the 3-5 hours per video most YouTubers spend in distribution friction.
-Founding Member at $39/mo BYO works for creators with their own OpenAI/Anthropic billing; signups close 2026-08-31.

 Frequently asked questions